OpenKneeboard/OpenKneeboard/README.md

 This is best thought of as a 'developer preview': it works for me, on my computer, but has not been significantly used by others.
 The settings UI and documentation are particularly lacking at present.

+If you are not a C++ developer, you may want to use [VRK](https://forums.eagle.ru/topic/211308-vrk-a-virtual-reality-enabled-kneeboard-with-touch-and-ink-support) instead.

 ## WARNING: Anti-Cheat

 While OpenKneeboard is not a cheat, it does hook into the games rendering pipeline, which over-eager anti-cheat systems may consider suspicious.
 While this is similar to how other overlays work (e.g. Steam and Discord), it is possible that using OpenKneeboard may lead to an anti-cheat ban.